-The global base metals market is in full-on recovery mode after a rough 2020, led by a rebound in the automotive and construction industries.
-Rising demand and tightening supplies for the materials used in these (and other) industries have boosted the year-ahead outlook, with metals like copper, aluminum, nickel, and lithium poised to benefit.
+The global base metals market is in full-on recovery mode after a rough few years, led by a rebound in the automotive and construction industries.
+Rising demand, a reopening China, and tightening supplies for the materials used in these (and other) industries have boosted the year-ahead outlook, with metals like copper, aluminum, nickel, and lithium poised to benefit.
 Here we’ll examine some top base metal ETFs.

 One of the hottest trends is the resurgence of the global market for industries that are heavy consumers of metals, particularly the electric vehicle (EV) market.

-According to Wedbush Securities analyst Dan Ives, there’s currently a “major inflection” in the worldwide demand for EVs, with vehicle makers like Nio (NIO), Li Auto (LI) and Tesla (TSLA) vying for the top spot.
-Ives believes China will likely see tremendous EV demand in 2022 and beyond, with Nio, Li and XPeng (XPEV) all poised to benefit, while Tesla’s Shanghai-based Gigafactory 3 (which does final assembly for the Model 3) enjoys a competitive edge.
+According to Wedbush Securities analyst Dan Ives, there’s currently a “major inflection” in the worldwide demand for EVs, with vehicle makers like BYD (BYDDY), Li Auto (LI) and Tesla (TSLA) vying for the top spot.
+Ives believes China will likely see tremendous EV demand in 2023 and beyond, with BYD, Li and XPeng (XPEV) all poised to benefit, while Tesla’s Shanghai-based Gigafactory 3 (which does final assembly for the Model 3) enjoys a competitive edge.

 Among the metals most commonly used in EV production are copper, lithium, nickel, and steel.
 The latter is the starting point for EV manufacturing and is increasingly used instead of aluminum for the production of the vehicle’s body and chassis (though aluminum remains a key material for battery production due to its lower weight).